The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 The practical upper bound of local intelligence in an advanced civilization is not set by the total energy available in the surrounding universe, nor even by the largest power source that can physically be harvested.
 It is set by the point at which more energy ceases to improve useful, coherent, integrated cognition in time to matter.

 A mature civilization may have access to stars, binaries, compact accretion systems, or even black-hole-based infrastructure.
 But raw energy alone does not define intelligence.
-What matters is how much of that energy can remain enclosed within one coherent cognitive volume while still being thermodynamically manageable, causally integrated, temporally relevant, observationally meaningful, and strategically useful.
+What matters is how much of that energy can remain enclosed within one coherent cognitive corridor while still being thermodynamically manageable, materially stable, causally integrated, temporally relevant, observationally meaningful, and strategically useful.

 The ceiling therefore comes from a simple but deep structural fact:

-Beyond that point, further scaling is likely to shift from “one bigger mind” toward increasingly modular, hierarchical, and selectively synchronized architectures.
+Beyond that point, further scaling is likely to shift away from tighter and tighter unification and toward architectures that preserve high competence while avoiding unnecessary coordination cost.
 The practical ceiling is therefore not just a limit on compute.
-It is a limit on how much computation can still count as one agent for the problems that matter.
+It is a limit on how much computation can still count as one effective agent for the problems that matter.

 In the end, reality does not reward intelligence in proportion to how much thought it can perform.
 It rewards intelligence in proportion to how much relevant thought it can complete before the world stops waiting.